dark/skyscraper-puzzle/README.md

 [![Build and test](https://github.com/dark/skyscraper-puzzle/actions/workflows/cmake-single-platform.yml/badge.svg)](https://github.com/dark/skyscraper-puzzle/actions/workflows/cmake-single-platform.yml)

-This is a toy project to create a generator and solver of **skyscraper puzzles**.
+This is a toy project to write a generator and solver of **skyscraper puzzles**.

 ```